reduxjs/redux-toolkit/docs/api/rtk-query/created-api/hooks.md

 - **Parameters**

-  - `options`: A set of options that control the fetching behavior and returned result value of the hook
+  - `options`: A set of options that control the fetching behavior and returned result value of the hook.
+Options affecting fetching behavior will only have an effect after the lazy query has been triggered at least once.

 - **Returns**: A tuple containing:
   - `trigger`: A function that fetches the corresponding data for the endpoint when called